-Tape/CD select
+Tape select

-- To begin tape play (with a tape loaded into the audio system) while in the radio or CD mode, press the TAPE control.
-Press the button during rewind or fast forward to stop the rewind or fast forward function. - To begin CD play (if CD(s) are loaded), press the CD control.
+• To begin tape play (with a tape TAPE CD loaded into the audio system) while in the radio or CD mode. press the TAPE control.
+Press the button during rewind or fast forward to stop the rewind or fast forward function.